skellis46/slipbox/information, reflection and insight.md

 _thoughts & links:_

-- see also [[interrupting habits]] in thinking about the depth of understanding through practice
+- see also [[somatic feedback interrupts habits]] in thinking about the depth of understanding through practice
 - #practice-research
 - #par_blog
 - [[art as source of knowledge]]